 Ideal for architects, structural engineers, and manufacturers of lightweight steel framed constructions.

-Part of the AGACAD Metal Framing Suite, Metal Framing Floor+ is a dynamic set of solutions which leverage the full potential of Revit® and the insights of global BIM experts, which is also available separately.
+Part of the AGACAD Metal Framing Suite, a dynamic set of solutions which leverage the full potential of Revit and the insights of global BIM experts.
+(Metal Framing Suite is also available for purchase — CONTACT US.)

 Key features of Metal Framing Floor+:

-Fully scalable: from simple structures to complex multi-level buildings; irregular floor shapes
+• Fully scalable: from simple structures to complex multi-level buildings with irregular floor shapes.

 elements between same groups or identical floors in different levels of

-buildings by predefining what elements building designer is going to affect:
+buildings by predefining which elements the building designer is going to affect:

 all floors from the same model group, from the instance model group, or selected

-All templates and rules are fully customizable; framing, sheathing and shop drawing configurations can be saved for the future projects and shared between company team members
+• All templates and rules are fully customizable; framing, sheathing and shop drawing configurations can be saved for future projects and shared between company team members.